-From a financial perspective, members are responsible for ensuring that there is an effective and sufficient system of internal controls and those financial records are accurately maintained.
+With reference to the above provisions, the Governing Body is responsible for ensuring that there is an effective and sufficient system of internal control and those financial records are properly kept and accurately maintained.
 They are also responsible for safeguarding the assets of the College and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.